Gemba Walk: Meaning, Process, and Examples

 While processes are unique for each company, any organization that wishes to conduct a Gemba Walk can be guided by the following steps:

-1. Give the team or employee to be observed the courtesy of a heads-up
+1. Give the team or employee the courtesy of a heads-up

-It’s ideal that the team or employees who will be observed are informed ahead of time about the Gemba Walk that will be performed and the reason why something like this is going to be conducted—which is to make the work more efficient and maximize their impact and output.
-This will help put the employees at ease and be more natural in doing their usual routine and provide the observer a more authentic insight into what is really happening at work on a day-to-day basis.
+Ideally, the team or employees who will be observed are informed ahead of time about the Gemba Walk that will be performed and the reason why it’s going to be conducted.
+This will help put the employees at ease and provide the observer with a more authentic insight into what is happening at work daily.

 2. Prepare the questions to get the information you need